immunefi-team/Bounty_Boosts/Puffer Finance/28773 - [SC - Insight] The function claimWithdrawalFromEigenLayer can ....md

 # The function "claimWithdrawalFromEigenLayer" can be called by anyone

-Submitted on Mon Feb 26 2024 12:37:32 GMT-0400 (Atlantic Standard Time) by @crazy_squirrel for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)
+Submitted on Feb 26th 2024 at 18:37:32 UTC by @crazy_squirrel for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)

 Report ID: #28773